Convergence of the Allen-Cahn equation with transport term in a bounded domain

-Herein, we prove that $\mu^\e_t$ converges under different assumptions from \cite{TA16}, where $\Omega\subset \R^n$ is a bounded domain, and the energy is uniformly bounded independent of $\e$ and $t$.
-We do not assume the boundedness of the initial upper-density ratio.
-Moreover, we show that for an $(n-1)$-dimensional surface $\Gamma \subset \Omega$, not necessarily the $C^1$-class, there exists a time-evolving surface $\{\Gamma_t\}_{t\geq 0}$ such that it satisfies the mean curvature flow with a transport term as mentioned by Brakke, and $\Gamma_0$ is equal to $\Gamma$.
+Herein, we prove that $\mu^\e_t$ converges under different assumptions from previous works, where $\Omega\subset \R^n$ is a bounded domain, and the energy is uniformly bounded independent of $\e$ and $t$.
+It is difficult to obtain an estimate of the upper density ratio in a neighbourhood of the boundary $\Omega$, so many papers consider it in a no boundary domain such as $\R^n$ or $\T^n$.
+However, by considering a relatively compact domain, we have successfully estimated the upper density ratio on that domain.
+Moreover, since we do not assume the boundedness of the initial upper density ratio, we can show that for an $(n-1)$-dimensional surface $\Gamma \subset \Omega$, not necessarily the $C^1$-class, there exists a time-evolving surface $\{\Gamma_t\}_{t\geq 0}$ such that it satisfies the mean curvature flow with a transport term as mentioned by Brakke, and $\Gamma_0$ is equal to $\Gamma$.
 To prove this theorem, the estimate of the upper-density ratio is obtained by extending the result of the steady-state Allen--Cahn equation of \cite{TO19}.
 Using this estimate, we can show a monotonic formula, which is an important tool for geometric measure theory, and then use the result of \cite{TA16}.
-The following theorem is the main result of this study.
-Throughout this study, we assume that $\Omega \subset \R^n$ is a bounded domain with smooth boundary $\partial \Omega$.
-Suppose that $W \in C^3 (\R)$ satisfies the following: \begin{itemize} \item[(a)] The function $W$ has two strict minima $W(\pm 1)=W'(\pm 1)=0$. \item[(b)] For some $\gamma \in(-1,1)$, $W'>0$ on $(-1,\gamma)$ and $W'<0$ on $(\gamma,1)$. \item[(c)] For some $\alpha \in (0,1)$ and $\kappa>0$, $W''(x)\geq \kappa$ for all $|x| \geq \alpha$. \end{itemize} \begin{theo} Suppose $n \geq 2$,